SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Evaluation

 \subsubsection{Evaluation Metrics}

-For effectiveness (RQ1), we consider \textit{Bug Count}, \textit{Unique Bugs}, and \textit{Unique States}. \textit{Bug Count} measures the total number of bug activations under a fixed testing budget.
-A bug occurrence is defined as the triggering of a pre-defined bug (e.g., illegal state transition, resource overflow, inconsistent game logic).
+For effectiveness (RQ1), we consider \textit{Bug Count}, \textit{Unique Bugs}, \textit{Unique States}, \textit{Reward}, and \textit{Success Rate}. \textit{Bug Count} measures the total number of bug activations under a fixed testing budget.
+A bug occurrence is defined as an executed trajectory satisfying a pre-defined and validated bug oracle (e.g., illegal state transition, resource overflow, or inconsistent game logic).
 Bug Count is reported as a global cumulative value across all episodes. \textit{Unique Bugs} records the number of distinct bug IDs triggered at least once.
-Each bug is assigned a unique ID, and each is counted only once, even if repeatedly triggered across multiple episodes. \textit{Unique States} represents the number of distinct environment states visited during testing, reflecting the behavioral diversity of generated test cases.
-In practice, environment states are encoded as structured vectors (in Overcooked Plus: all object positions and player states; in Minecraft: player position, inventory contents, and local block configuration).
-Each state vector is hashed for efficient deduplication.
-Unlike Bug Count and Unique Bugs, Unique States is first counted on a per-episode (i.e., per quest) basis and then aggregated across all episodes to obtain the final cumulative result.
-In addition, we report \textit{Reward} and \textit{Success Rate} to reflect the behavioral depth of test execution. \textit{Reward} represents the cumulative in-game reward obtained per episode during each test case, while \textit{Success Rate} denotes the proportion of test cases that successfully complete their designated tasks.
+Each bug oracle is associated with a unique bug ID defined before evaluation, and each ID is counted only once even if its oracle is repeatedly triggered across multiple episodes. \textit{Unique States} represents the number of distinct environment states visited during testing, reflecting the behavioral diversity of generated test cases.
+In the actual implementation, environment states are encoded as structured state representations (in Overcooked Plus: all object positions and player states; in Minecraft: player position, inventory contents, and local block configuration) and then globally deduplicated across all executed episodes. \textit{Reward} represents the cumulative in-game reward obtained per episode during each test case, while \textit{Success Rate} denotes the proportion of test cases that are marked as successful task completions under the environment's completion criterion.

+Formally, let \(M\) denote the total number of executed episodes (test cases), \(T_e\) the number of steps in episode \(e\), \(s_{e,t}\) the visited state at step \(t\), \(r_{e,t}\) the immediate reward, and \(y_e \in \{0,1\}\) the episode-level success indicator.
+Then:

 For efficiency (RQ2), we record both \textit{Duration}, the total wall-clock time required to execute all test cases of a method\footnote{All experiments were conducted on a workstation equipped with an AMD Ryzen 9 9950X3D CPU, 64 GB RAM, and an NVIDIA RTX 5090 GPU running Ubuntu 22.04 under Windows 11 WSL.}, and \textit{Steps}, the cumulative number of action steps performed during testing.